Lede

 Dialogue:

-Director: “Now it feels profound.”
+Director: “Now it feels timeless.”

 Scene 3: Maktub, Mate